Skip to content

 What allocation base should I use for my G&A rate?

 Most government contractors use total cost input as the G&A allocation base.
 Total cost input includes all direct costs plus fringe and overhead applied.
 Some contractors use a value-added base that excludes subcontractor costs and pass-through materials.
-CAS 410 requires the base to represent total business activity.
-Changing bases without contracting officer approval violates CAS 402.
+FAR 31.203(c) requires the base to represent total business activity.
+For CAS-covered contractors, CAS 9904.410 applies this requirement more specifically.
+Changing bases without contracting officer approval creates a consistency issue under FAR 31.202, and for CAS-covered contractors, a potential CAS 9904.402 noncompliance finding.

 What are typical indirect rates for small government contractors?

-Small GovCon firms (under $10M revenue) typically carry fringe rates of 30-45%, overhead rates of 60-120%, and G&A rates of 10-25%.
+In our experience working with small GovCon firms (under $10M revenue), fringe rates typically fall in the 30-45% range, overhead rates in the 60-120% range, and G&A rates in the 10-25% range.
 These ranges vary by industry, geography, and business model.
 A professional services firm with minimal facilities runs lower overhead than a firm with lab or manufacturing space.
 Rates outside these ranges warrant review but are not automatically incorrect.

 Key Takeaways